 What is a public document?

 A document is considered a public document if it has been submitted to, was drawn up by or is in the keeping of a public authority.
 Please note that 'document' does not only refer to traditional paper documents.
 Public documents can also include photographs, databases, maps, drawings, and audio and video recordings.
-It is irrelevant whether the document is on paper or in electronic form, e.g. e-mail or information in an IT-system.
+It is irrelevant whether the document is on paper or in electronic form, for instance, email or information in an IT system.

 If someone requests access to information held at Umeå University, you need to determine whether the information is contained in a public document.

 - A document which has not been dispatched is considered to have been drawn up when the case to which the document relates is closed.
-A document that does not belong to a case is considered to have been drawn up when it has been adjusted or otherwise completed, for example, has been taken care of for archiving.
+A document that does not belong to a case is considered to have been drawn up when it has been adjusted or otherwise completed, for example when it has been taken care of for archiving.

 Although a document is public, it can be protected by confidentiality.
-This means that you are prohibited to disclose the information by any means, e.g. in writing or orally (duty of confidentiality).
+This means that you are prohibited to disclose the information by any means, for example in writing or orally (duty of confidentiality).
 If the document is requested, you must therefore carry out a confidentiality assessment before disclosing the document.
 You must also deal with the issue of disclosure of a public document expeditiously.
-Read more on the pages on confidentiality and disclosure of public documents.
+Read more on the pages on Confidentiality and professional secrecy and Disclosure of public documents.

 What is not a public document?

-Certain types of document are not normally considered official documents, for instance:
+Certain types of documents are not normally considered official documents, for instance:

 - Memos, which served as the basis for speaking at a meeting or which otherwise only serve as a support for a service person, and summary notes of information contained in other official documents.

-- Drafts and draft decisions, reports or similar, as long as they are not expedited, finalised or taken care of for archiving.
+- Drafts and draft decisions, reports or similar, as long as they are not expedited, finalised or recorded for archiving.